Group name: Kendal

 We organise a wide range of walks within Lake District Area and beyond led by our members.
 We walk on alternate Tuesdays and Wednesdays and every Thursday meeting at the B&Q car park, Burton Road, Kendal to share cars to the start of the walks; a donation is given to the drivers to cover costs.
 The full walks programme can be seen and downloaded from our website at http://kendalramblers.weebly.com/.

-We publish three books of walks within the Kendal area (Walks in South Lakeland) and a set of 3 mile Short Walks Leaflets and arrange social events and breaks for our members in other parts of the country; last year in the Cotswolds and at Buttermere.
+We publish three books of walks within the Kendal area (Walks in South Lakeland) and a set of 3 mile Short Walks Leaflets and arrange social events and breaks for our members in other parts of the country; this year at Harrogate.

 You are welcome to any of our walks either as a member of another group or a non-member wishing to try walking for the first time.
 There is no obligation to join until you are sure.
 Please contact the walk leader if you require any help in deciding if the walk is suitable for you.